Bose SoundTrue Ultra In-Ear Headphones

 The headphone cable feels fairly durable when you hold it in your hands, although it’s definitely not designed to withstand any extreme punishment.
 On the bottom end, it has a straight 3.5 mm connector.
 Some people prefer the straight connector, while others prefer a right angle jack.

 If you’re planning on using these with your phone while you’re walking around, you might prefer to use a straight connector.
-The main reason being that you can keep your phone (or other portable player) in your pocket without worrying about the cable disconnecting.
+The main reason being that you can keep your phone (or other portable players) in your pocket without worrying about the cable disconnecting.

 You’ll also notice that the cable is somewhat short (with a length of only 48 inches).
 A slightly shorter length will only make a difference if you plan on using them for running – or other situations where you’ll need more freedom of movement.